tube

 }

-• Set host to the interface you wish to bind to.
-If you want to only bind your local machine (ie: localhost) set this to 127.0.0.1.
+to the interface you wish to bind to.
+If you want to only bind your local machine (ie: localhost) set this to127.0.0.1

-• Set port to any port you wish to bind the listening socket of the server to.
-It doesn't matter what it is as long as there it doesn't collide with a port already in use on your system.
+to any port you wish to bind the listening socket of the server to.
+It doesn't matter what it is as long as there it doesn't collide with a port already in use on your system. - Set

-• Set store_path to a directory where tube will store statistics on videos viewed.
+will store statistics on videos viewed. - Set

-• Set upload_path to a directory that you wish to use as a temporary working space for tube to store uploaded videos and process them.
-This can be a tmpfs file system for example for faster I/O.
+to store uploaded videos and process them.
+This can be a tmpfs file system for example for faster I/O. - Set

 Thumbnailer / Transcoder Timeouts